 Root for the Home Team

 There’s nothing that says summer in Denver like a day or night at Coors Field.
 Baseball is the classic American pastime.
 No matter if the Rockies are winning or losing (typically more of the later), a day at the ballpark is a day well spent.
-Grab a giant hot dog and a purple margarita and hightail it up to the newly remodeled rooftop party deck.
+Grab a giant hot dog and a Rocky-rita and hightail it up to the newly remodeled rooftop party deck.
 They also hold theme nights throughout the summer and fireworks for the 4th of July.
+Fun fact: the row of purple seats (row 20 of the upper deck) mark the elevation exactly one mile (5280 ft.) above sea level.

 And if you need to get out of town for a few days?
 Consider an epic Colorado road trip.